mygodimatomato/raft/README.md

 Finish TODO B.1 ~ B.9.

+You should pass tests `TestSingleLogReplication`,`TestManyLogsReplication`,`TestLogReplicationWithFollowerFailure`,`TestLogReplicationWithLeaderFailover` and the previous tests after part B is finished

+## Persistence (Part C)
+Finish TODO C.1 ~ C.4
-You should pass all tests after part A and B are finished.
+You should pass all tests after part A, B and C are finished.

 # Verification